woghks778803/jpro-blog-app/jpro-blog/src/wp-content/plugins/advanced-ads-adsense-in-feed/readme.txt

 == Description ==

 This plugin is an add-on for the also free [Advanced Ads](https://wordpress.org/plugins/advanced-ads/) ad management plugin.
-It extends the plugin with a placement to put Google AdSense In-feed ads in the loop between posts on your homepage, category pages, tag pages, or other archive pages, etc.
+It extends the plugin with a placement to put Google AdSense In-feed ads between posts on your homepage, archive pages, etc.

-Google AdSense InFeed ads are a dedicated Google AdSense ad type to monetize such post lists pages with a highly engaging layout and specialized options.
+Google AdSense InFeed ads are a dedicated Google AdSense ad type to monetize overview pages with a highly engaging layout and specialized options.

 Advanced Ads was developed to place, manage and test ads on pages to increase revenue and usability.